adamsea/qunit-data-providers/README.md

-Providers - A QUnit addon for implementing data providers in tests
+Data Providers - A QUnit addon for implementing data providers in tests
 ================================

 This addon for QUnit adds a `QUnit.testWithProvider` method, allowing tests